bfrith97/Message-App/README.md

 # Chat App

-This is a simple chat app created with Laravel and Bootstrap.
+This project is a simple chat application that allows users to join existing conversations and send messages to other users in real time.
+It was built using PHP and Laravel, with a Bootstrap front-end.

 ## Features